Turn Your Tax Credits Into Life-Changing Scholarships

 What is the federal scholarship tax credit?

-• Are eligible to attend a public elementary or secondary school
+• Be eligible to enroll in a public elementary or secondary school; and